 Obsolete Property Rehabilitation - The Obsolete Property Rehabilitation Act (OPRA) provides for a tax incentive to encourage the redevelopment of obsolete buildings.
 A new exemption will not be granted after December 31, 2026, but an exemption then in effect will continue until the certificate expires.
-The tax start a business and they are well connected to a network of organizations that can also provide supportive services.
-This network includes SCORE, SBA, Southern Wayne County Chamber of Commerce and many others.
+The tax incentive is designed to assist in the redevelopment of older buildings in which a facility is contaminated, blighted or functionally obsolete.
+The goal is to rehabilitate older buildings into vibrant commercial and mixed-use projects.